Quick Start

 What happens to a BU Dropbox account when someone leaves?

-If an employee leaves the University, it is only possible to transfer their files to another employee once, and that should be to the manager of the former employee only.
+If an employee leaves the University, it is only possible to transfer their files to another employee with a Dropbox account, and that request should be come from the manager of the former employee only.
 Only a Dropbox administrator can transfer the files.
-Please email ithelp@bu.edu identifying the BU email address of the employee who has left the University, along with the BU email address of the manager to receive the files.
+Please email ithelp@bu.edu, identifying the BU email address of the employee who has left the University, along with the BU email address of the manager to receive the files.
 The files will be transferred to the manager’s BU Dropbox account.

 Can a shared or departmental account get access to BU Dropbox?